Skip to main content

 Grafana

-Every GovWifi environment has its own Grafana instance.
-Which runs on AWS EC2.
-This Google Document contains in-depth information on the technical setup (you must be a member of the Govwifi team to view this document).
+This Google Document contains in-depth information on the technical setup (you must be a member of the GovWifi team to view this document).

-Where The Data Comes From / Grafana Data Sources
+Where the Data Comes From / Grafana Data Sources

 Elasticsearch